-- Staff are required to inform a DPCP of any child protection disclosure or concern and act in keeping with the contents of this document - Other than in the particular circumstances of child protection procedures children will be encouraged to talk to their parents and/or other significant adults. - Staff will advise children of sources on confidential help, for example, the LAC team nurse, qualified and independent counsellor, GP, 'helpline' services or local young person's advice service. - Staff must strive to develop open, honest relationships with our children through which trust may develop. - Staff must never be drawn into accepting personal confidences, since • confidentiality cannot be guaranteed.
+- Staff are required to inform LDPS of any child protection disclosure or concern and act in keeping with the contents of this document - Other than in the particular circumstances of child protection procedures children will be encouraged to talk to their parents and/or other significant adults. - Staff will advise children of sources on confidential help, for example, the LAC team nurse, qualified and independent counsellor, GP, 'helpline' services or local young person's advice service. - Staff will ensure that young people are made aware of and can access contact details for external professionals such as their IRO, Independent Advocate or Personal Assistant. - Staff must strive to develop open, honest relationships with our children through which trust may develop. - Staff must never be drawn into accepting personal confidences, since confidentiality cannot be guaranteed.
 This should always be made clear. - All records are kept in locked cabinets.
 Within each young person's main file a separate wallet is kept which holds all Child Protection information.
-Access to this information may only be obtained with the authorisation of the LDPCP.
+Access to this information may only be obtained with the authorisation of the LDPS.